JLandowski904/planera-scheduling-app/NEXT_STEPS_DEPLOYMENT.md

 ### 2.1 Import Project in Vercel
 1. Go to [vercel.com](https://vercel.com) and sign in
 2. Click "New Project"
-3. Find your `planera-scheduling-app` repository
+3. Find your `plandango-scheduling-app` repository
 4. Click "Import"

 ### 2.2 Configure Build Settings